-Make-up Exams: Unexcused absences/availability for exams will result in a zero on the exam.
-Students who are ill or have an emergency that prevents from taking the exam during the time available are responsible for contacting the instructor as soon as possible.
+Make-up Quizzes/Exams: Unexcused absences/availability for quizzes/exams will result in a zero.
+Students who are ill or have an emergency that prevents from taking the exam during the time available are responsible for contacting the instructor prior to the absence.
 Make-up exams are offered at the discretion of the instructor.